Pixel81/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * 'train/subject_train.txt': Subject for each activity in the training set.

 In each 'train' and 'test' folder, an 'Inertial Signals' folder with 9 similar files (not used in our analysis)
-* 'train/Inertial Signals/total_acc_x_train.txt': Ccceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+* 'train/Inertial Signals/total_acc_x_train.txt': Acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 * 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 The 'test' files, not developped here, ar equal to 'train' one, but on the 'test' population.

 ## Transformation
-# Files need to be unzip in the working directory
+### Files need to be unzip in the working directory

 1. Merges the training and the test sets to create one data set 1.1 Load x_test, y_test and subject files
-Combine x, y and subject test data
+* Combine x, y and subject test data
-Add a Population column to identify test data
+* Add a Population column to identify test data

 1.2 Load x_test, y_test and subject files
-Combine x, y and subject train data
+* Combine x, y and subject train data
-Add a Population column to identify train data
+* Add a Population column to identify train data

 1.3 Combine train & test data